 The best age to neuter a Rottweiler is 12 to 24 months.
 Neutering these dogs at too early an age may make them susceptible to health issues further down the road.

 This video shows how conflict can easily occur in unneutered male Rotties.
 Neutering can prevent a lot of such problems between dogs.

 What Are Some Health Risks to Rottweilers When Neutered Too Early?

 Rottweilers should be neutered at no earlier than a year old, and waiting up to two years can be more beneficial.

 Early spaying and neutering have been promoted as solutions to the number of homeless animals.
 Although reducing the number of homeless animals is always a worthwhile goal, not all breeds are suited to spaying or neutering before six months.

-One study found that Rotties altered before six months had a greater risk for developing bone cancer.
+One study found that Rotties altered before six months had a greater risk of developing bone cancer.
 Bone cancer can have devastating effects on your dog.

 Another study found that early neutering may reduce bone mass.

 Dogs with insufficient bone mass have a higher chance of getting fractures and other serious injuries.
 In a dog as active as Rottweilers can be, this is a problem to be aware of.
 Another problem that may come with insufficient bone mass is a greater arthritis risk.

 Neutering your Rottie earlier than usual may open the door to a lot of other problems.
 Although there are good reasons to consider neutering, doing so too early may not be optimal for your dog’s health.